MicrosoftDocs/learn/learn-pr/student-evangelism/challenge-project-use-generative-ai-to-create-business-model-startup/includes/1-introduction.md

 But you won't do it alone. **Co-create this vision with AI**, and together you'll ideate, research, and brand to kick start your startup and set it up for success.

-Put on your learning gear and join this challenge where you'll be **creating a Business Model for your very own Startup**.
+Put on your learning gear and join this challenge where you are **creating a Business Model for your very own Startup**.
 We invite you to bring your curiosity and creativity to use Generative AI capabilities to build a Business Model for your Startup.

 **Your goal** is to create a PowerPoint Deck/ Video that communicates your business strategy with AI generated content.
 A Deck template is provided to you, and with each step of the challenge, you fill a respective slide on the Deck to accelerate your output.